 Here are five things I’m going to do this time to save my abs while pregnant:

-Crunches are one of the most popular abdominal exercises, but they are best avoided while pregnant.
+Crunches are one of the most popular abdominal exercises, but they are best avoided by pregnant women.
 Crunching or piking puts pressure on the linea alba—the connective tissue that holds your abdominal muscles together.
-This tissue is already under stress from the 40 weeks of growing a baby, and extra stress can increase the chance of tearing the tissue and developing diastasis recti.
+This tissue is already under stress from the 40 weeks of growing baby, and extra stress can increase the chance of tearing the tissue and developing diastasis recti.

 Just because I’ll be avoiding crunches does not mean I’ll completely ignore my core.
 Rather, I’ll be focusing on the deep core muscles, such as the transverse abdominis and pelvic floor.
 The transverse abdominis acts as a corset by supporting the core and reducing stress on the abdominal connection.
 Strengthening gluteal muscles adds support outside the pelvis, too.
 (Bonus: Working these muscle groups has been shown to help with labor and delivery.)